terezos/opencart-rest/README.md

 ## Rest Api
 ### Where is the extension?
 ```
-On left column on dashboard, under the dropdown of Extensions,
+On the left column of the dashboard, within the "Extensions" dropdown menu,
-there is a Link called Rest API.
+you will find a link titled "Rest API."
-You can set there username and password for the Basic Auth.
+Here, you have the option to configure the username and password required for Basic Authentication.
-Also you can Enable/Disabled the plugin.
+Additionally, you may enable or disable the plugin as necessary..
 ```
 ### Rest Api Documentation
 ```